IBM-Bluemix-Docs/hypersecure-dbaas/webui-cluster.md

 * In the Manage tab of the cluster information, click **OPEN**.

-The IBM HyperSecure DBaaS dashboard is displayed.
+The HyperSecure DBaaS dashboard is displayed.

 ## Deleting a database cluster